Amitabh-K/server/README.md

-# server
-Deployed on Heroku
+# This is Nodejs/expressjs backend for https://github.com/Amitabh-K/grocery-store